-There can be no assurance that our effective tax rate of 12.4% for the year ended September 30, 2011 will not change over time as a result of changes in corporate income tax rates or other changes in the tax laws of Guernsey, the jurisdiction in which our holding company is organized, or of the various countries in which we operate.
+There can be no assurance that our effective tax rate of 11.4% for the year ended September 30, 2012 will not change over time as a result of changes in corporate income tax rates or other changes in the tax laws of Guernsey, the jurisdiction in which our holding company is organized, or of the various countries in which we operate.

 We have benefited or currently benefit from a variety of government programs and tax benefits that generally carry conditions that we must meet in order to be eligible to obtain any benefit.
 For example, through subsidiaries, we operate development centers and a business processing operations center in India.
-In 2011, the effective corporation tax rate applicable in India on trading activities was 32.4%.
+In 2012, the effective corporate tax rate applicable in India on trading activities was 32.4%.
 Our subsidiaries in India operate under specific favorable tax entitlements that are based upon pre-approved information technology related services activity.
-As a result, our subsidiary in Delhi and a business unit we established in Pune are entitled to considerable corporate income tax reductions for certain of their respective eligible income, which reduce their current applicable tax rate (cash basis) to 20%.
+As a result, our subsidiary in Delhi and a business unit we established in Pune in 2010 are entitled to considerable corporate income tax reductions for certain of their respective eligible income, which reduce their current applicable tax rate (cash basis) to 20%.
 Such favorable tax treatment is applied on all income derived from such pre-approved information technology activity, provided the subsidiaries continue to meet the conditions required for such tax benefits.
-The benefits applicable to our subsidiaries based in Pune expired on March 31, 2011 and the benefits applicable to our Delhi subsidiary and the business unit established in Pune in 2010 are scheduled to phase out over 15 years from the commencement of operations.
+The benefits applicable to our Delhi subsidiary and the Pune business unit are scheduled to phase out over 15 years from the commencement of operations.
 Proposed changes in Indian tax law may reduce or eliminate the availability of the noted beneficial tax rates for our Indian subsidiaries.
 Please see "Item 10 - Additional Information - Taxation - Certain Indian Tax Considerations" for more information.